ISET/isetL3/README.md

 The scripts here show how to perform the training and testing of the isetL3 (Local, Linear, Learned) algorithm for automatic generation of image processing pipelines for arbitrary CFA measurement schemes for digital imaging sensors.
 The isetL3 pipeline performs demosaicking, denoising, and the color transform in one step.
 The algorithm allows output estimated images to be in any user specified color bands.

-The isetL3 software here relies on the isetcam repository.

 The tutorial scripts illustrating how to read, train and render are t_L3DataSimulation(); and t_L3DataISET;

+## Dependencies
+This repository relies on the isetcam repository and the [RemoteDataToolbox](https://github.com/isetbio/RemoteDataToolbox/wiki).

+## More information
 For more instructions and references see this [temporary copy of the old wiki page](https://github.com/isetcam/isetL3/wiki/Scratch---from-old-pdc-wiki) and the [newer one under development](https://github.com/isetcam/isetL3/wiki).

 ## Referencing